kiseta/aos_demo/README.md

 ### Execution Environment
 Jenkins on AWS EC2 instance with SSH-Key based secure connection to GitHub repository to pull and run the selenium scripts

+### Project Management
+- Automated tests are developed based on Manual Test cases using Jira weekly Sprints
+- Manual Test Cases are documented in Confluence and managed via Jira Tasks